Phloemus/RNAniseed-App/doc/APP-DOC.md

 1. **/api** : contains the endpoints used to communicate with the RNAniseed API.
-All the endpoints are located there making the deployment to live server easier by simply changing the **LOCAL_API** variable to the **PROD_API** before building the App using the React routines (see more on deployment manual)
+All the endpoints are located there making the deployment to live server easier by simply changing the **LOCAL_API** variable to the **PROD_API** before building the App using the React routines

 2. **/components** : contains some components that can be reused at multiple parts of the project.
 A component in this folder should not be modified often.
-                     Creating and updating a component within this folder impacts many pages and specific components in the entire app so there is many rules to follow to prevent bugs and exceptions (see the global component manifest for more details)
+                     Creating and updating a component within this folder impacts many pages and specific components in the entire app so there is many rules to follow to prevent bugs and exceptions

 3. **/pages** : contains components that represent an entire page.
 A page component can can be composed of multiple layers containing specific logic but the page component is here to bundle the layers logic into a single component.
                 Every page have a specific URL except for very close pages that can't share the same URL.
-But in general : 1 URL = 1 page. (see page creation manual)
+But in general : 1 URL = 1 page.